178 hospital workers suspended for not complying with coronavirus vaccination policy

 In comments to local media covering the protest, Farella said vaccine promoters are minimizing data of cases of serious adverse reactions to the inoculation, which she said have in some cases led to death.
 Health officials have repeatedly stated that cases of severe reactions to the vaccine are rare.

-According to the CDC, over 285 million doses of vaccines against the novel coronavirus, which causes the illness covid-19, were administered from Dec.
+According to the CDC, more than 285 million doses of vaccines against the novel coronavirus, which causes the illness covid-19, were administered from Dec.
 14 through May 24.
-During that span, the federal Vaccine Adverse Event Reporting Systems (VAERS) received 4,863 reports of death (0.0017%) among people who received a coronavirus vaccine, which does not necessarily mean the vaccine was a direct cause of death.
+During that span, the federal Vaccine Adverse Event Reporting Systems (VAERS) received 4,863 reports of death (0.0017 percent) among people who received a coronavirus vaccine, which does not necessarily mean the vaccine was a direct cause of death.

 Vaccination reluctance among health workers has remained high in Texas and across the nation.

-A Gallup poll conducted in May showed that 24 percent of U.S. adults do not plan to be vaccinated for various reasons, including worry that the vaccines were not safe.
+A Gallup poll conducted in May found that 24 percent of U.S. adults do not plan to be vaccinated for various reasons, including worry that the vaccines were not safe.

 A Washington Post-Kaiser Family Foundation poll, conducted from late February to mid-March, found that nearly half of front-line health-care workers said they were not vaccinated.
 More than 1 in 3 said they were not confident that vaccines were sufficiently tested for safety and effectiveness, the report said.